The KPZ equation and the directed landscape

-In the appendix we provide proofs for basic results in Section~\ref{sec:polymer}. \begin{proof}[Proof of Lemma~\ref{lem:f-convex}] We use an induction argument on $\ell-m$.
+In the appendix we provide proofs for basic results used in the paper. \begin{proof}[Proof of Lemma~\ref{lem:f-convex}] We use an induction argument on $\ell-m$.
 The assertion holds when $\ell=m$ because $f[(x,m)\to(y,m)]=f_m(y)-f_m(x)$.
 From Lemma~\ref{lem:integral}, we have

-Hence $\displaystyle \frac{d}{dy}\bigg(f[(x_2,\ell)\to(y,m)]-f[(x_1,\ell)\to(y,m)]\bigg)$ equals
+Hence $ e^{f_m(y)} \displaystyle \frac{d}{dy}\bigg(f[(x_2,\ell)\to(y,m)]-f[(x_1,\ell)\to(y,m)]\bigg)$ equals

 From the induction hypothesis, $f[(x_2,\ell)\to (z,m+1)]-f[(x_1,\ell)\to (z,m+1)]$ is non-decreasing in $z$.
 Therefore,